FCC/calltraffic/README.md

-# Call Traffic: 2002 to 2011 Phone and Message Service Billed in US
+# Call Traffic: Phone and Message Service Billed in US

-These two visualizations depict data from the FCC International Traffic Data Reports, 2002 to 2011.
-The report makes available data on international message telephone, private line and miscellaneous services between the United States and other countries.
+These two visualizations depict data from the FCC International Traffic Data Reports, by region for 2011, and a time series showing traffic by year from 2002 to 2011.
+The report makes available data on international telephone, private line and miscellaneous services between the United States and other countries.

-- To view the animation of traffic by year, [view this gh-page][byyear]
+- View [Traffic by Year][byyear]
-- To view the animation of traffic by region, [view this gh-page][byregion]
+- View [Traffic by Region][byregion]

 ## Purpose